Patronicity Resources Logo

 We share 10 of our favorite community accessibility projects since 2013.

-First, we’re sharing 10 of our favorite community accessibility projects since 2013.
+First, we share 10 of our favorite community accessibility projects since 2013.
 In our definition of accessibility, we have considered physical accessibility for individuals with disabilities, as well as transportation, education, and internet access, as we know these can be major barriers for communities.

-Through our crowdgranting model, we are able to partner with incredible organizations, like the Michigan Economic Development Corporation (MEDC) that is investing in accessibility through the Public Spaces Community Places (PSCP) program.
+Through our crowdgranting model, we partner with incredible organizations, like the Michigan Economic Development Corporation (MEDC), which invests in accessibility through the Public Spaces Community Places (PSCP) program.
 Beginning in late 2022, we announced that PSCP will be allocating additional incentives for projects that focus on universal accessibility of public spaces.
 Most public spaces can be enhanced if they are created with the intent to be accessible for all users.
 PSCP will offer an additional (up to) $25,000 match for new public space projects that are universally designed.
 This is in addition to the maximum $50,000 match provided for the activation of new public spaces.
 The program will now also be available to existing public spaces that are upgrading with universal design elements and applicants can request up to a $50,000 1:1 match to make these spaces more accessible to all.
 Learn more about the PSCP program expansion at www.patronicity.com/puremichigan.

 Cicero Accessible Kayak and Canoe Launch